staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

 When you open Postman Vault for the first time, Postman generates a [vault key](#save-your-vault-key) that's used to access your encrypted vault secrets.
 You can [reset your vault key](#reset-your-vault-key) if you lose it, but Postman will permanently delete your vault secrets.
 Once you save your vault key, you can [add vault secrets to your Postman Vault](#add-sensitive-data-as-vault-secrets).

-Your vault secrets are encrypted using the AES-256-GCM encryption algorithm, and your vault key isn't synced to the Postman cloud.
+Your vault secrets are encrypted using the AES-256-GCM encryption algorithm.
+Also your vault key isn't synced to the Postman cloud.

 When Postman generates your vault key, you have the following options for saving your key: